agaertner/bhm-proof-logix/README.md

-# bhm-module-template
+# bhm-proof-logix
-A template repository for Blish-HUD modules.

-See the [wiki](https://github.com/agaertner/bhm-module-template/wiki) for more information.
+A module for Blish-HUD which provides a systematic approach to progress verification with support for [www.killproof.me](https://www.killproof.me/).